Hwang-Tae-Gum/Hwang-Tae-Gum-Image_Classification_Hackathon_Identifying_Icon_Types_in_Datasets/README.md

 Early Stopping: Triggered after achieving the highest validation accuracy

+## Dataset Information
+The dataset used for this competition consists of:

+Training Data (train.csv):

+ID: Unique identifier for each sample.

+Label: Type of icon (airplane, apple, ball, bird, building, cat, emotion_face, police_car, rabbit, truck).

+Pixel Values: 1D array of pixel values for each 32x32 grayscale image (columns 0 to 1023).

+Test Data (test.csv):

+ID: Unique identifier for each sample.

+Pixel Values: 1D array of pixel values for each 32x32 grayscale image (columns 0 to 1023).

+Submission Format (sample_submission.csv):

+ID: Unique identifier for each sample.

+Label: Predicted type of icon.

 ## Note: The model showed excellent performance during training but exhibited signs of overfitting, as evidenced by the high training accuracy (100%) compared to the validation accuracy (92.86%).

 ## Improvements & Future Updates